vladimirus/address-book/README.md

 Prerequisites
 =============

-Number of males: 3
+⋅⋅⋅Number of males: 3
-Oldest person: Wes Jackson
+⋅⋅⋅Oldest person: Wes Jackson
-How many days older is Bill than Paul: 2862
+⋅⋅⋅How many days older is Bill than Paul: 2862